-5. Telephonic Final Pretrial Conference: June 12, 2013 at 3:00 p.m.
+6. Final Pretrial Conference: July 22, 2013 at 8:30 a.m.

-Counsel for the plaintiff is responsible for placing the call to chambers.
+Lead counsel for each party must appear in person.
 Any deposition that has not been filed with the Clerk of Court by the date of the final pretrial conference shall not be used by any party for any purpose at trial.

-6. Trial: June 17, 2013 at 9:00 a.m.
+7. Trial: July 22, 2013 at 9:00 a.m.

 Trial shall be to a jury of seven and shall be bifurcated.
-The parties estimate that this case will take two to three days to try.
+The parties estimate that this case will take two days to try.
 Absent further order of this court, the issues to be tried shall be limited to those identified by the parties in their pretrial conference report to the court.